-Research in environmental physiology focusses on the physiological response of organisms to their environment.
-Given the ever increasing impact of humans on the natural world, this topic area is of pressing importance.
+Research in environmental physiology is investigating the physiological and biochemical responses of organisms to their environment.
+Given the ever increasing impact of humans on the natural world, this topic area is of high importance.

 Fauset S, Freitas HC, Galbraith DR, et al (2018) Differences in leaf thermoregulation and water use strategies between three co-occurring Atlantic forest tree species.
 Plant Cell & Environment 41: 1618–1631.

 Fauset S, Oliveira L, Buckeridge MS, et al (2019) Contrasting responses of stomatal conductance and photosynthetic capacity to warming and elevated CO2 in the tropical tree species Alchornea glandulosa under heatwave conditions.
 Environmental & Experimental Botany 158: 28-39.

 Hubau W, …(Incl Fauset S) et al (2020) Asynchronous carbon sink saturation in African and Amazonian tropical forests.
 Nature 579: 80-87.

 Sullivan MJP, …(Incl Fauset S) et al (2020) Long-term thermal sensitivity of Earth’s tropical forests.
 Science 368: 869-874

 Pallarés S, …(Incl Bilton DT) et al (2017) The chicken or the egg?
 Adaptation to desiccation and salinity tolerance in a lineage of water beetles.
 Molecular Ecology 26: 5614–5628.